pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-unitary

     An unitery matrix multiplied (dotProduct) with its concjugate transposed version (.conj.T) is an identity matrix.

 ### is-orthogonal

     An orthogonal matrix multiplied (dotProduct) with its transposed version (T) is an identity matrix.

 ### is-invertible

     Is True if number of rows and colums are the same (is-square) and determinant is not zero.

 ### is-positive-definite

+    True if all main minors or all Eigenvalues are strictly greater zero.

+### is-positive-semidefinite

-    True if all main minors are positive
+    True if all main minors or all Eigenvalues are greater equal zero.

 Numeric Properties
 ------------------